Giant-Man

 Giant-Man is the alias used by several superheroes appearing in American comic books published by Marvel Comics, usually in association with the alias Ant-Man.
-Hank Pym first appeared as Giant-Man in Tales to Astonish #49, though he had appeared multiple times before, first in #27 as the scientist Henry Pym, and in #35 as Ant-Man.
+Hank Pym first appeared as Giant-Man in Tales to Astonish #49, though he had appeared multiple times before, first in #27 as a civilian, and in #35 as Ant-Man.
 Regardless of iteration, Giant-Man usually has the power to enlarge to enormous sizes.
 Giant-Man also frequently overlaps with the alias Goliath.

-Editorial Story
+The Scott Lang incarnation of Giant-Man has appeared in films set in the Marvel Cinematic Universe, portrayed by Paul Rudd.
+The Hank Pym incarnation of Giant-Man has appeared in a number of animated series, including The Avengers: Earth's Mightiest Heroes.

+Publication history

 Hank Pym, the first Giant-Man, with the Wasp, appeared in many superheroes stories published in the serial Tales to Astonish and later, The Avengers.

 Bill Foster later became the second Giant-Man and the Black Goliath.

 Raz Malhotra debuted in The Astonishing Ant-Man #4 as the third Giant-Man and later as one of the supporting characters of the regular series, joining Scott Lang's Ant-Man Security Solutions.

 Fictional character biography

 Hank Pym

 Henry "Hank" Pym was the original version of Giant-Man.
 He used the super hero identity after joining the Avengers with the Wasp, Iron Man, Thor and the Hulk.
-He has also used other aliases like Ant-Man, Goliath, Yellowjacket, and the Wasp.
+He has also used other aliases like Ant-Man, Goliath, Yellowjacket, and Wasp.